iMrsRoy/iMrsRoy/index.md

      <center>
      <h1> Summery </h1>
      <p class="text">
-       <body> Currently pursuing Entry level Engineering training through self studies to gain experience to become a Software Engineer.
+       <body> Currently looking for opportunity to get trained to become a Software Engineering role.
+I have been training myself through self studies to gain experience to become a Software Engineer.
 I am looking for a chance to kick start my engineer career, by getting into an apprenticeship program for Software Engineer.
        <br>
-- Completed Bachelor Degree in Information System Management with minor in Web Development and Design. <br>
+- Completed Bachelor Degree in Information System Management. <br>
 - A developer with an eye for design with data business analyst experience who likes to visualize and manipulate data to solve problems.<br> </body>

         <h1>Education and Certifications </h1>